 • Am I ready to take steps to achieve that change?

 If you feel that you are in a rut, or that you don’t have any specific skills then it’s time to let your curiosity get the better of you and put it to the test!

 1. Have fun checking out some of the roles you are interested in

-2. Get your support team in place (a family member, a trusted friend or a colleague) who you could bounce ideas off and who will keep you motivated
+2. Get your support team in place (a family member, a trusted friend, a colleague or a Coach) who you could bounce ideas off and who will keep you motivated

 3. Get feedback on your current performance at work (this will help to identify your strengths and raise your awareness of any gaps you need to focus on)

 4. Keep focused on your learning, whether directly or indirectly related to what you might want to do

 5. Take Action!
 Apply for the job, take a class, improve a particular set of skills or become that better person!